I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_provider.md

 </td>
 </tr>
 </table>

-### -field ProviderName

-A NULL-terminated string that represents the network provider's name.
-This member is limited to,
-     at most, WWAN_PROVIDERNAME_LEN characters.

-For GSM-based networks, if the Preferred Presentation of Country Initials and Mobile Network Name
-     (PPCI&amp;N) is longer than WWAN_PROVIDERNAME_LEN characters, the miniport driver should abbreviate the network name.

-This member is ignored when the MB Service sets the preferred provider list.

-Miniport drivers should specify a <b>NULL</b> string for devices that do not have this
-     information.

-### -field WwanDataClass
+            `WwanDataClass`

             A bitmap that represents the data-class(es) that the device supports.
-For a detailed list of
-     values, see the
+For a detailed list of values, see the
      <b>WwanDataClass</b> member of
      <a href="..\wwan\ns-wwan-_wwan_device_caps.md">WWAN_DEVICE_CAPS</a>.